Raeis-Eikr/obliterum/README.md

 Refined Obliterum Hoe (Crafted via Smithing table.
 See JEI for recipe).

 Enchantments:
 Enlightenment Enchant (Weapon enchant obtainable via enchanting table.
 Gives additonal exp on kill).
+-Placeholder-

 These changes are still a work in progress and may change.